knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 # Updating security, translation & validator Recipes

-The `composer recipes` command is telling me that we only have *three* more main Symfony recipes to update.
-Let's get to it.
-The next one is for the `security-bundle`.
+The `composer recipes` command tells us that we only have *three* more main Symfony recipes to update.
+Let's get to it!
+The next one is for `security-bundle`.
 Update it:

 ## Updating symfony/securtity-bundle Recipe